The Wandering Earth 2

 After the major box-office success of its predecessor, a prequel was announced by Guo on 20 November 2019 before being greenlit on 21 July 2021, with production officially starting on 13 October 2021.
 The Wandering Earth 2 was released on 22 January 2023, the same day as the Chinese New Year Day, in CINITY, IMAX and other formats.
 The film has grossed $615 million, making it the ninth-highest-grossing film of 2023.

-The film was submitted for nomination in the Best International Feature Film category of the 96th Academy Awards, as Chinese entry.
-The third film in the series, The Wandering Earth 3, is set to be released in 2027.
+The film was submitted for nomination in the Best International Feature Film category of the 96th Academy Awards, as the Chinese entry.
+The third film in the series, The Wandering Earth 3, is set to be released in 2 parts, with the first part set to release on on 6 February 2027, also on Chinese New Year Day, and the second part is planned for a release on an unspecified date in 2028.

 Plot

 As the expanding Sun threatens to engulf the Earth in 100 years, the United Earth Government (UEG) proceeds with the Moving Mountain Project (MMP) – building 10,000 "Earth Engines" to propel the Earth out of the Solar System.
 A sister project, the Lunar Exile Project (LEP), involves pushing the Moon away to minimize its gravitational attraction on Earth.
 The UEG shuts down the Digital Life Project (DLP), which proposed uploading human consciousness to achieve digital immortality for humanity.

 The Space Elevator Crisis of 2044 begins with DLP supporters launching a terrorist attack and cyberattack on the UEG space elevator to the Moon in Libreville, destroying the elevator, the UEG base and the Ark Space Station supplying the LEP.
 Due to the attack, many countries pull out of the MMP amid renewed interest in the DLP, leaving China to finish constructing the Lunar and Earth engines.
 On the Moon, Tu Hengyu, an LEP computer engineer, receives the 550C – a quantum computer intended for the Lunar engine test run.
 However, it is soon damaged by a sudden solar storm.
 Tu offers his 550A, which stores a two-minute sample of his deceased daughter Yaya's consciousness, in the hopes of contributing to the further development of the 550 series and providing Yaya with "a complete life."